 ILLINOIS cottage food laws require labeling on all products made under the cottage food law.
 A placard is also required.

 Must Display a Placard

-At the point of sale a placard is displayed in a prominent location that states the following: “This product was produced in a home kitchen not subject to public health inspection that may also process common food allergens.”
+At the point of sale a placard (at least 8 x 10 inches in size) is displayed in a prominent location that states the following:

 Food Label Requirements

-The food packaging must conform to the labeling requirements of the Illinois Food, Drug and Cosmetic Act and includes the following information on each of its products:
+The food packaging must conform to the labeling requirements of the Illinois Food, Drug and Cosmetic Act and includes the following information on each of its products in prominent lettering: